Characteristic cycles, micro local packets and packets with cohomology: Geometric induction

 is due principally to the work of Kashiwara-Schapira \cite{Kashiwara-Schapira} and Schmid-Vilonen \cite{SV}.
 We give a short review of their work.
 We begin by noticing that Schmid-Vilonen work in the derived category of sheaves having cohomology sheaves constructible with respect to a \textbf{\textit{semi-algebraic}} stratification.
-We consider then the derived categories introducted at Section 3 as subcategories of this larger category, and restrict their result to our framework when working with an algebraic map $F:X\rightarrow Y$.
-By abuse of notation we write, as in definition \ref{deftn:ccycleperverse}, $\mathscr{L}(X)$, respectively $\mathscr{L}(Y)$, for the set of \textbf{\textit{semi-algebraic Lagrangian cycles}} in $T^{\ast}X$, respectively $T^{\ast}Y$.
+We consider then the derived categories introduced at the beginning of this section as subcategories of this larger category, and restrict their result to our framework when working with an algebraic map $F:X\rightarrow Y$.
+By abuse of notation we write, as in the paragraph previous to Equation (\ref{eq:cyclespace}), $\mathscr{L}(X)$ (respectively $\mathscr{L}(Y)$) for the set of \textbf{\textit{semi-algebraic Lagrangian cycles}} in $T^{\ast}X$ (respectively $T^{\ast}Y$).

 The definition of $F_{\ast}$ for an arbitrary algebraic map reduces to the case of proper maps and open embeddings.
 We begin by describing $F_{\ast}$ in the case that $F$ is a proper map.
 Consider the diagram